 SEO is one of the most critical marketing investments a company can make online.
-Statistics show that working with a skilled SEO team is one of the most significant ROI producers in the digital world.
+Statistics show that working with a skilled SEO service team is one of the most significant ROI producers in the digital world.

 But it takes time for SEO to generate results.
 SEO can take between four and six months to produce measurable profits.
 But for the most competitive terms, ranking in coveted top positions can take a three or more years.